appium/appium-espresso-driver/docs/guides/backdoor.md

 ## Targets

-The execute method allows to specify the application methods using the `methods` parameter, and distinguish the target type using the `target` parameter:
+The execute method allows to specify the application methods using the `methods` parameter, and distinguish the target type depending on the value of the `target` parameter:

 * `application`: `methods` will be invoked on the application class
 * `activity`: `methods` will be invoked on the current application activity